-Recent publications by faculty, students and post-doctoral fellows of the MSU Biology Department
+Recent publications by faculty, students and post-doctoral fellows of the Murray State Biology Department

-MSU students, post-doctoral fellows and faculty are in bold.
-Current and former MSU student authors are starred (*).
+Murray State students, post-doctoral fellows and faculty are in bold.
+Current and former Murray State student authors are starred (*).

 For more information on research areas in the Biology Department, click here.